 We don’t allow suppliers to act unethically or in ways that threaten the rights of workers — even when local laws and customs permit such practices.
 We’re working to end excessive work hours, prohibit unethical hiring policies and prevent the hiring of underage workers.

 Ending excessive work hours.

-For 2012, we expanded that program and now track work hours weekly for over 1 million employees, publishing the data every month.
-As a result of this effort, our suppliers have achieved an average of 92 per cent compliance across all work weeks, and the average hours worked per week was under 50.
+In 2012, we expanded that program and tracked work hours weekly for over 1 million employees, publishing the data every month.
+As a result of this effort, our suppliers have achieved an average of 92 percent compliance across all work weeks, and the average hours worked per week was under 50.

 Addressing underage labour.

 Our approach to underage labour is clear: we don’t tolerate it, and we’re working to eradicate it from our industry.
 When we discover suppliers with underage workers or find out about historical cases — where workers had either left or reached legal working age by the time of the audit — we demand immediate corrective action as part of our Underage Labor Remediation Program.
 Suppliers must return underage workers to school and finance their education at a school chosen by the family.
 In addition, the children must continue to receive income matching what they received when they were employed.
 We also follow up regularly to ensure that the children remain in school and that the suppliers continue to uphold their financial commitment.